bokiex/Spick/README.md

 1. Backend Setup: To set up the backend, navigate to the backend directory and use Docker Compose to build and run the project:

 ```
+// Download the .env file and shift it to the flask-server folder
+We need this .env to get the variables needed to by the compose.yaml

 // You should be in Spick/backend
 cd backend
 docker-compose up --build